Battleship Potemkin: Soundtracks

+The film's centenary in 2025 was marked by the release in cinemas of a restored version by Deutsche Kinemathek with the Tennant/Lowe score.
+The BFI issued this restored film on Blu-ray along with a CD of the score, while Parlophone also released the score on remastered CD and on vinyl as a double LP.

 Critical response

-Battleship Potemkin has received universal acclaim from modern critics.
-On review aggregate website Rotten Tomatoes, the film holds an overall 100% "Certified Fresh" approval rating based on 49 reviews, with a rating average of 9.20/10.
+Battleship Potemkin has received acclaim from modern critics.
+On review aggregate website Rotten Tomatoes, the film holds an overall 100% approval rating based on 51 reviews, with a rating average of 9.2/10.
 The site's consensus reads, "A technical masterpiece, Battleship Potemkin is Soviet cinema at its finest, and its montage editing techniques remain influential to this day."

 Since its release Battleship Potemkin has often been cited as one of the finest propaganda films ever made, and is considered one of the greatest films of all time.
 The film was named the greatest film of all time at the Brussels World's Fair in 1958.
 Similarly, in 1952, Sight & Sound magazine cited Battleship Potemkin as the fourth-greatest film of all time; it was voted within the top ten in the magazine's five subsequent decennial polls, dropping to number 11 in the 2012 poll and number 54 in 2022.

 In 2007, a two-disc, restored version of the film was released on DVD.
 Time magazine's Richard Corliss named it one of the Top 10 DVDs of the year, ranking it at #5.
 It ranked #3 in Empire's "The 100 Best Films Of World Cinema" in 2010.
 In April 2011, Battleship Potemkin was re-released in UK cinemas, distributed by the British Film Institute.
-On its re-release, Total Film magazine gave the film a five-star review, stating: "...nearly 90 years on, Eisenstein's masterpiece is still guaranteed to get the pulse racing."
+On its re-release, Total Film magazine gave the film a five-star review, stating: "nearly 90 years on, Eisenstein's masterpiece is still guaranteed to get the pulse racing".

-Directors Orson Welles, Michael Mann and Paul Greengrass placed Battleship Potemkin on their list of favorite films.

-Directors Billy Wilder and Charlie Chaplin both named Battleship Potemkin as their all-time favourite film.
+Directors Orson Welles, Michael Mann and Paul Greengrass placed Battleship Potemkin on their list of favorite films, and director Billy Wilder named it as his all-time favourite film.